Harman8815/My-Projects/README.md

 - 💼 &nbsp; Open to work.
 - 🌱 &nbsp; Learning more about Machine learning, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Software engineering.
--

 #### 🌱 Things I am currently working on:
-- Finish my Computer Engineering Master Degree
+- Finish my Computer Engineering Bachelors Degree
-- Taking online courses about Data Science and Machine Learning
+- Taking online courses about Software development using Java.
-- Business practices on [bi4 Group Spain](https://github.com/bi4group) 🚀 *coming soon*
+- Currently also working on Learning Machine Learning and Artificial Intelligence.

 #### :muscle: Things I am challenging myself with:
-- Waking up earlier to make good use of the day
 - Coding at least 4 hours a day
-- Exercising 3 days a week
+- Exercising 6 days a week
-- Improving my CV with some education apart from university
+- Helping the society however posiible

 ## Tech Stack :computer:
 <br>